mhawksey/OpenRow/README.md

 # OpenRow
-Google Script Library for Opening Google Sheet on a row for editing
+Google Script Library for opening Google Sheet on a row for editing

 To use this library: